lxxxl123/mjt-maven/note/FW.md

   - (adj) likely to show bad state
   - (phrase): be prone to sth / do sth

+## prior
+- prior/prai'er/:
+  - (adj.) sth more important than others
+- priority/prai'o're'ti/:
+  - (n.) the order of importance of sb or sth
+  - (adj.) sth should be considered first
+- prioritize
+  - (vt): to decide which thing should be done first

 ## profit

 - profit: the money that you earn from doing business or trading

+## profound

+- profound
+  - (adj.) very / extreme strong or deep feeling of sth

 ## pun